Alf Ramsey: Retirement and death

 After Ramsey's retirement from football management, he continued to live in Ipswich.
-He was somewhat reclusive but wrote occasional columns for newspapers.
+He was somewhat reclusive but wrote occasional newspaper columns.
 According to his obituary in The Daily Telegraph, "he concentrated on his golf game and watching his Westerns."
 He made regular trips to Wembley, including a visit in 1991 where he and some members of the World Cup-winning team were reunited prior to that season's FA Cup Final.

 Ramsey suffered a stroke on 9 June 1998, on the eve of the 1998 World Cup.
 Suffering from Alzheimer's disease and prostate cancer, Ramsey spent three months in a general ward in Ipswich Hospital.
 He died less than a year later, in a nursing home, on 28 April 1999, at the age of 79 from a heart attack.
-Ramsey's funeral was held in St. Mary-le-Tower Church in Ipswich, he was then cremated and his ashes were interred in a private ceremony at Old Ipswich Cemetery on 7 May 1999.
-The location of the funeral in Ipswich rather than in London was regarded as a snub to the Football Association whose members Ramsey had never forgiven for his sacking from the England manager post in 1974.
+Ramsey's funeral was held in St. Mary-le-Tower Church in Ipswich.
+He was then cremated and his ashes were interred in a private ceremony at Old Ipswich Cemetery on 7 May 1999.
+The location of the funeral in Ipswich rather than in London was regarded as a snub to the Football Association, whose members Ramsey had never forgiven for his sacking from the England manager post in 1974.

 Lady Ramsey died in March 2018 and was interred alongside her husband.

 Legacy

-Ramsey was made an inaugural inductee of the English Football Hall of Fame in 2002 in recognition of his impact on the English game as a manager.
-He became the first person to be inducted twice when, in 2010, he was included in the Hall of Fame as a player as well as a manager.
+Ramsey was an inaugural inductee of the English Football Hall of Fame in 2002 in recognition of his impact on the English game as a manager.
+He became the first person to be inducted twice when, in 2010, he was included in the Hall of Fame as a player as well.

-Sir Alf Ramsey Way, formerly Portman's Walk, is a street running along the north side of Ipswich's Portman Road stadium, that was named after Ramsey shortly after his death in honour of his achievements as Ipswich Town manager.
+Sir Alf Ramsey Way, formerly Portman's Walk, is a street running along the north side of Ipswich's Portman Road stadium that was named after Ramsey shortly after his death in honour of his achievements as Ipswich Town manager.
 In 2000, a statue of Ramsey was erected on the corner of the street named after him and Portman Road, at the North Stand/Cobbold Stand corner of the stadium.
 The statue was commissioned by the Ipswich Town Supporters' Club after an initial idea by local fan Seán Salter.
 On 31 March 2012, the South Stand at Portman Road was renamed to the Sir Alf Ramsey Stand.
 In 2009, Fabio Capello inaugurated a statue, sculpted by Philip Jackson, of Ramsey at Wembley.
 It is situated in the player's tunnel and, according to George Cohen, "it will remind every player to give their best out on the pitch."

 Ramsey was listed in the ten best British managers ever in The Independent, and he is widely regarded as one of British football's all-time great managers.
+Another website ranks him at no. 26.
 Ramsay's managerial style was not universally admired, however.
 According to historian Frank McLynn, "he was a humourless bore and stifling tactician whose reputation rests on a single undeserved triumph."